 Great Founder TheoryWhat drives social change?
 What are the origins of institutional health or sclerosis?
 My answer is that a small number of functional institutions founded by exceptional individuals form the core of society.
 These institutions are imperfectly imitated by the rest of society, multiplying their effect.
 The original versions outperform their imitators, and are responsible for the creation and renewal of a society’s goods.
 Over time, functional institutions decay.
 As the landscape of founders and institutions changes, so does the landscape of society.

-BismarckI founded Bismarck Analysis to help companies, individuals, and governments in their vital role of maintaining and advancing our civilization.
+BismarckI founded Bismarck Analysis to help companies, governments, philanthropists, and investors in their vital role of maintaining and advancing our civilization.
 We build long-term partnerships with select clients who aim to make a difference in the world.

-Our unique analysis is made possible by a decade of research into the functioning of institutions and the landscape of political risk.
+Our unique analysis is made possible by a decade of research into the functioning of institutions and the strategy of live players.
 We further make use of cross-disciplinary expertise ranging from psychology to economics.